ByteTrix/Media-Player-Scrobbler-for-Simkl/docs/usage.md

 ## 🔍 Recommended Workflow

-1. Run `simkl-scrobbler init` to set up your Simkl account
+1. Run `simkl-mps init` to set up your Simkl account
-2. Test with `simkl-scrobbler start` to ensure detection works in background mode
+2. Test with `simkl-mps start` to ensure detection works in background mode
 3. For daily use, either:
-   - Use `simkl-scrobbler tray` for easy access to controls
+   - Use `simkl-mps tray` for easy access to controls
-   - Install as a service with `simkl-scrobbler install-service` for automatic startup
+   - Install as a service with `simkl-mps install-service` for automatic startup

 ## 📊 Operation Flow